awslabs/rhubarb/docs/source/guides/large_document_processing.rst

 1. Breaking the document into chunks of 20 pages (Claude's maximum page limit)
 2. Processing each chunk separately
 3. Combining the results from all chunks
+4. Making an additional call to Bedrock to synthesize all outputs from the sliding windows into one consolidated response

-When enabled, Rhubarb will automatically handle the chunking and processing of large documents, making it seamless to work with documents of any size.
+When enabled, Rhubarb will automatically handle the chunking, processing, and synthesis of large documents, making it seamless to work with documents of any size.
+Note that the additional Bedrock call for synthesis will incur extra costs beyond the calls for each window.

 Enabling Sliding Window Processing
 ---------------------------------